Gender inequality: India

 India ranking remains low in gender equality measures by the World Economic Forum, although the rank has been improving in recent years.
-When broken down into components that contribute the rank, India performs well on political empowerment, but is scored near the bottom with China on sex selective abortion.
+When broken down into components that contribute the rank, India performs well on political empowerment, but is scored near the bottom with China on sex-selective abortion.
 India also scores poorly on overall female to male literacy and health rankings.
 India with a 2013 ranking of 101 out of 136 countries had an overall score of 0.6551, while Iceland, the nation that topped the list, had an overall score of 0.8731 (no gender gap would yield a score of 1.0).
 Gender inequalities impact India's sex ratio, women's health over their lifetimes, their educational attainment, and economic conditions.
 It is a multifaceted issue that concerns men and women alike.

 The labor force participation rate of women was 80.7% in 2013.
 Nancy Lockwood of the Society for Human Resource Management, the world's largest human resources association with members in 140 countries, in a 2009 report wrote that female labor participation is lower than men, but has been rapidly increasing since the 1990s.
 Out of India's 397 million workers in 2001, 124 million were women, states Lockwood.

 India is on target to meet its Millennium Development Goal of gender parity in education before 2016.
 UNICEF's measures of attendance rate and Gender Equality in Education Index (GEEI) attempt to capture the quality of education.
 Despite some gains, India needs to triple its rate of improvement to reach GEEI score of 95% by 2015 under the Millennium Development Goals.
 A 1998 report stated that rural India girls continue to be less educated than the boys.

+In India, integrating women in forest and energy initiatives is linked to a 28% higher likelihood of forest regeneration and a 30% rise in sales of off-grid energy solutions.